getreu/tp-note/doc/source/tp-note--manpage.md

   replaced by '`-`' and '`_`'.

 * '`{{ title | sanit(alpha=true) }}`' the note's title as defined in its
   front-matter.
-Same as above, but strings starting with a number are prepended by an apostrophe.
+Same as above, but strings starting with a number are prepended by an apostrophe to avoid ambiguity (the default separator can be changed with '`[filename] sort_tag_extra_separator`').

 * '`{{ fm_all | remove(var='fm_title') }}`' represents a collection (map) of
   all '`fm_*`' variables, exclusive of the variable '`fm_title`'.